Luke1836/Menu-responsive/README.md

-Restaurant Menu <br />
+# Restaurant Menu
-This is a small front-end project using HTML, CSS, and javascript.<br />
+- This small front-end project uses HTML, CSS, and Javascript.
-It is a menu site that is user-friendly.
+- It is a user-friendly menu site.